kebbet/kebbet-shortcode-footnotes/readme.txt

 * `kebbet_shortcode_footnote_list_wrap_class` Modify the wrapper class for the list section.

 == Changelog ==
+= 20211005.1 =
+* Fix class issue in list wrap div.
+* Switch to ul-list when back links are active.

 = 20210924.1 =
 * Makes the list number a back link.